Structured beam controlled super-resolution in quantum dots via rapid adiabatic passage: Numerical Results

 The phonon-induced decay rates will affect the population distribution among the QD states for different temperatures.
-To study the dependence we have solved the simplified analytical ME in Eq. (\ref{eq:simplified polaron master equation}) where all the decoherence rates are taken into account.
+To study the dependence we have solved the variational ME in Eq. (\ref{eq:variational master equation}) where all the decoherence rates are taken into account.
+The variational ME approach provides a unified and consistent framework for analyzing systems under both strong driving and strong exciton–phonon interactions.
+Notably, it seamlessly incorporates the weak-coupling and polaron ME as its limiting cases.

-We have taken the additional parameters for InGaAs/GaAs QDs which are used in \cite{ep11}.
-The phonon cutoff frequency $\omega_b$ = 1 meV, and we choose $\gamma = \gamma^\prime$ = 2 $\mu$eV.
-As earlier we have normalized the parameters to dimensionless quantity by choosing $\gamma_{n} = 1 \text{ps}^{-1}$.